-Each division has an Administrative Assistant assigned to provide administrative support for faculty of that division.
+Each division has an administrative assistant assigned to provide administrative support for faculty of that division.
 In addition, some divisions are assigned work-study students.
-Adjunct faculty desiring assistance with typing, copying, etc., should check with the Administrative Assistant to determine required timeliness before the material is needed.
+Faculty desiring assistance with typing, copying, etc., should check with the administrative assistant to determine required timeliness before the material is needed.